 US Navy personnel constructed the main part of Wilkes in 16 days, unloading 11,000 tons of material and supplies.
 It took a crew of over 100 to erect the station, which housed 24 naval personnel and scientists for the next 18 months.
 At the closure of IGY, the United States offered use of Wilkes to Australia.

-Wilkes station, 66° 15′ 25.6″ S, 110° 31′ 32.2″ E, was established on 29 January 1957 by the United States of America as part of the International Geophysical Year (IGY) program in Antarctica.
-Under an agreement with the United States, Australia was permitted to use the station stores and supplies that remained, on condition that nothing was removed and the Australia reported annually to the USA on consumption of the stores and supplies.
+Wilkes was seen to be strategically located because of its proximity to the south magnetic pole.
+Under an agreement with the United States, Australia was permitted to use the station stores and supplies that remained, on condition that nothing was removed and that Australia reported annually on consumption of stores and supplies.
 A hand-over ceremony was held on 7 February 1959.

-The new station of Casey Repstat (‘Replacement Station’) was developed on the other side of the bay, and became known as the ‘Casey tunnel’.
-It was commissioned in 1969 and Wilkes was closed down.
+A plan to realise a new station Casey Repstat (‘Replacement station’) was developed on the other side of the bay.
+Repstat was commissioned in 1969 and Wilkes was closed.